 Military barracks are more than just buildings - they are homes for some of America’s finest.
-While barracks need not be fancy or ornate, they do need to be structurally stable and safe.
+While barracks need not be fancy or ornate, they do need to be structurally safe.
 One of the barracks at Fort Stewart, Georgia showed signs of foundation settlement.

 Problem: Leaning walls, separation of walls so wide that you could see through the gaps, and cracks in the brick indicated a problem.
 RL Construction awarded Ram Jack South Carolina the pile installation project.

 Proposed Solution: Ram Jack South Carolina proposed the installation of 15 driven piles around the barracks’ exterior walls running from the crack on the right side of the wall to the crack on the left.